jaitch/hotel/design-activity.md

 Make more consistent where I parse the dates.

-I should be storing an array of reservations for each room, not occupied dates
+I should be storing an array of reservations for each room, not occupied dates.

+Right now front desk class is changing variables of room class--available rooms, occupied rooms. move into room class.